CrazyFedde/docs/commands.md

 <a name="reboot"></a>
 ### Reboot

 Restarts the bot.
-If there are any active voice connections all the music will be stoped, the playlist queue will be cleared and a voice maintenance message will be sent instead, once the message is over the rebooting process will continue.
+If there are any active voice connections all the music will be stoped, the queue will be cleared and a voice maintenance message will be sent instead, once the message is over the rebooting process will continue.

 #### Usage